 One of the most beautiful sights at Yosemite is the waterfalls.
 In fact, there are twenty-five of them around the park.
 You can drive to many of them, but you are not going to get the same breathtaking views.

 What better way to kick start your itinerary for Yosemite than a beautiful early morning hike to Vernal and Nevada Falls?
-The Mist Trail is also one of the best hikes at the park too.
+The Mist Trail is also one of the best hikes in Yosemite National Park.
 Though it is a difficult hike you are rewarded with stunning views.

 On your return take the alternative John Muir Trail.
 It is a longer route, but a bit easier and a chance to see more of the park.

 Lower Falls Trail